sebcampos/Pewlett-Hackard-Analysis/README.md

 - We can see that there are 2 managers who are retiring.
 Some departments only contain 2 managers we need to check if these two managers are working for the same department and if so, make the necessary changes so as to not leave a department without a manager.

-- Another take away from this data is that we are losing 97 percent of our Senior Engineers!

 ### Employees Eligible for Mentorship Program

 ![alt text](https://github.com/sebcampos/Pewlett-Hackard-Analysis/blob/master/resources/employees_eligible_for_mentorship_program.png?raw=True)

-- There are a total of 1,940 employees who are eligible for the mentorship, of these employees 357 that are also Senior Engineers.
+- There are a total of 1,549 employees who are eligible for the mentorship, of these employees 357 that are also Senior Engineers.
 Because we are losing more than 90% of our senior engineers it would be reasonable to pursue these mentors to help us minimize the large loss of senior engineers

 ## Summary